cocotb/cocotb/documentation/source/protocol_extension.rst

 With this config file, python module can be installed with::

-  $ python -m pip install cocotb_spi
+  $ python -m pip install cocotbext-spi

 or for development (in package directory)::